bitgoldcoin-project/bitgoldcoin/README.md

  - Anonymous blockchain using Darksend technology

-For more information, as well as an immediately useable, binary version of the Darkcoin client sofware, see https://www.darkcoin.io.
+For more information, as well as an immediately useable, binary version of the Bitgoldcoin client sofware, see http://bitgoldcoin-project.github.io/bitgoldcoin.

 License
 -------

-Darkcoin is released under the terms of the MIT license.
+Bitgoldcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process